Green Futures Conservation relates to our conservation research programmes.

 The Grootbos Foundation works closely with property owners and stakeholders throughout the Walker Bay region to preserve the surrounding unique biodiversity.
 In 1999 the Walker Bay Fynbos Conservancy was created to actively protect the region’s fynbos.

-The Conservancy includes almost 20 000 hectares, and works to further the conservation of fauna and flora in the region.
+The Conservancy includes over 20 000 hectares, and works to further the conservation of fauna and flora in the region.

 Green Futures Conservation team is responsible for fire management at Grootbos and assists by developing fire management plans throughout the Walker Bay Fynbos Conservancy.
 Fire is a natural part of the Fynbos biome and critical for the germination and regeneration of some species.